3 IRS Penalties That Could Cost You (Avoid Them With These Tips!)

 • Interest: Charged from the due date until it's all paid (irs.gov).

-Bottom line: Even if you can’t pay, file on time—it cuts the penalty and looks better to the IRS .
+Bottom line: Even if you can’t pay, file on time.
+You can avoid a late filing penalty and it looks better to the IRS .

 • What it is: You filed on time, but didn’t pay what you owed by April 15.